Should I pay off my mortgage early?

 This tax break is one of the biggest perks of homeownership and can save homeowners thousands of dollars.
 Homeowners can lower their taxable income by the amount they pay in mortgage interest.
 In some cases, this tax break can bring a family into a lower tax bracket, resulting in huge savings.

 Another disadvantage to paying off your mortgage early is that you’ll have to remember to set aside money for your property taxes and homeowners insurance.
 Sadly, those expenses do not go away once your mortgage is paid off.
-What’s worse is that these expenses were built into your monthly mortgage payment and held in an escrow account.
+What’s worse is that these expenses were probably built into your monthly mortgage payment and held in an escrow account.

 When taxes and insurance came due, they would automatically be paid out of that escrow account without you having to do anything extra.
 Without this escrow account, you will have to pay attention to when these fees are due.
 Taxes are paid twice a year, and depending on where you live, taxes can be huge chunks of change.